DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/return-to-england-after-teaching-overseas.md

 You can search for a teaching job in England through the government’s official Teaching Vacancies service.

-Set up job alerts so you don’t miss out on new roles
+Set up job alerts so you don’t miss out on new roles.

 [Search for roles on Teaching Vacancies now.](https://teaching-vacancies.service.gov.uk/jobs?keyword=&location=)